annelo-msft/gists/clientmodel/readme.md

 **Convenience methods** are service methods that take a strongly-typed model representing schematized data needed to communicate with the cloud service as input, and return a strongly-typed model as output.
 Having strongly-typed models that represent service concepts provides a layer of convenience over working with raw JSON, and unifies the experience for users of ClientModel clients when cloud services differ in wire-formats.
 That is, a client-user can learn the patterns for strongly-typed models that ClientModel clients provide, and use them together without having to reason about whether a cloud service represents resources using JSON or XML.

 **Protocol methods** are service methods that provide very little convenience over the raw HTTP APIs a cloud service exposes.
 They have the advantage of being straightforward to generate from a service's API description, and represent request and response message bodies using types that are very thin layers over raw JSON/binary/other formats.
 They require users to read and understand the service's HTTP API documentation directly, rather than relying on the client to provide developer conveniences via strongly-typing service schemas.
-In the usage samples we'll share, we show that convience methods are implemented by calling through to the lower-level protocol methods.
+In the usage samples we'll share, we show that convenience methods are implemented by calling through to the lower-level protocol methods.

 ## Client-user APIs